NZSmartie/OICExplorer/Readme.md

-# CoapTest
+# OIC Explorer

-A tool to discover and explore CoAP devices on the network.
+A cross-platform, mobile-first tool to discover and explore OIC devices on the local network.

-This project is experimental as I'm learning how to use Xamarin.Forms, and my (CoAP.Net)[/NZSmartie/CoAP.Net] library.
+This project is built upon [Xamarin.Forms](https://www.xamarin.com/forms), [ReactiveUI](https://reactiveui.net/) and uses [OICNet](https://github.com/NZSmartie/OICNet) with [CoAPNet](https://github.com/NZSmartie/CoAP.Net).

+## Status

-So it looks terrible, and doesn't do a whole lot (Not yet anyway).
+So it looks terrible, and doesn't do a whole lot yet.
+But it's a work in progress that will hopefully be really useful for debugging IoT devices that take advantage of OIC.

+## Target Platforms

+ - Universal Windows Platform (UWP)
+ - Android.

-This project targets Universal Windows Platform (UWP) and Android.
-Since I don't own any Apple devices, I'm unable to build or test for iOS (Sorry).
+Since I don't own any Apple devices, I'm unable to build or test for iOS (Sorry, contact me if you want to dontate hardware!).